LumaKernel/coqpit.vim/README.md

   - I recommend you not changing this options.
 By default, working fine.
 - Somehow, vim which `has('win32unix')` works faster than one which `has('win32')`
   - Not so critical.
-- If you use too many memory, coquille fails with an error message but a clear message.
+- If you use too many memory, coquille fails with like an error message `Error: Out of memory.`.

 ## Thanks